History of Belgium in Timeline

 The 1977 European Basketball Championship was held in Liège and Ostend.

-In 1978, Pierre Deligne was awarded the Fields Medal.
+In 1978, Belgian mathematician Pierre Deligne was awarded the Fields Medal.

 1980: Creation of Communities and Regions

-In 1980, the Communities and Regions were created.
-Flemish politicians decided to merge both so the Flemings just have one single institutional body of parliament and government empowered for all except federal and specific municipal matters.
+In 1980, Communities and Regions were created based on language areas, which allowed for seven parliaments and governments.
+Flemish politicians decided to merge both, resulting in a single institutional body for all matters except federal and specific municipal issues.

 1984: Modification of Belgian Nationality Law

-Since the modification of the Belgian nationality law in 1984, more than 1.3 million migrants have acquired Belgian citizenship.
+Since the modification of the Belgian nationality law in 1984, over 1.3 million migrants have acquired Belgian citizenship.

-In 1988, consecutive revisions of Belgium's constitution based on the four language areas defined in 1962–63 continued, establishing a unique form of a federal state with segregated political power into three levels.
+In 1988, based on the language areas defined in 1962–63, there was a revision of the country's constitution that established a unique form of a federal state with segregated political power into three levels.

-In 1994, Jean Bourgain was awarded the Fields Medal.
+In 1994, Belgian mathematician Jean Bourgain was awarded the Fields Medal.

 1999: End of Christian Democrat coalition governments